 The Sleep Clinic at John Hopkins All Children’s Hospital diagnoses and treats a wide range of sleep disorders in infants to young adults.

-The John Hopkins All Children’s Sleep Clinic identifies problems that may be contributing to sleep disorders in children.
+The John Hopkins All Children’s Sleep Clinic identifies problems contributing to sleep disorders in children.
 Sleep problems are present in more than 25 percent of children under the age of 18.
 These problems can affect a child’s development, school performance, behavior and overall health.
-Our clinic is dedicated to the care and longer-term management of sleep problems and is staffed by a board-certified sleep physician, nurse practitioner and registered sleep technologists (RPSGT) with additional certification in clinical sleep health (CCSH).
+Our clinic is dedicated to the care and long-term management of sleep problems.
+It is staffed by a board-certified sleep physician, nurse practitioner and registered sleep technologists (RPSGT) with additional certification in clinical sleep health (CCSH).

-In our Sleep Clinic, specialists work together to assess each patient’s sleep issue to determine if he or she should come in for a sleep study.
-Patients suspected of having a sleep disorder are often referred to our Sleep Laboratory for an in-depth sleep study.
+In our Sleep Clinic, specialists work together to assess each patient’s sleep issue to determine if a sleep study is necessary.
+Some patients will not need a sleep study.
+Patients suspected of having a sleep disorder, such as sleep apnea, are often referred to our Sleep Laboratory for an in-depth sleep study.
 Once we have information from the sleep study, patients have a follow-up visit in our Sleep Clinic to discuss a personalized treatment plan.

 Initial Clinic Visit